Ledger Nano X wallet profile

 - Large storage capacity - install up to 100 apps simultaneously

-- Intuitive Ledger Live app with built-in exchange and staking
+- Ledger Live includes swap and staking integrations

 - Compatible with major DeFi protocols and dApps